accordproject/corda-accord-template/README.md

 ### Cicero setup

 * from the command line where you placed this repository, run: `npm install` (to install `cicero` and the `promissory-note` template)
+* then run: `npm run build` to generate the Accord Project classes

 ### IntelliJ setup
 * From the main menu, click `open` (not `import`!) then navigate to where you placed this repository.